DUI FAQs (Part 2)

 No - a defendant in a criminal case is never required to testify and cannot be compelled to do so.
 For a variety of legal reasons, the defense attorney may not want the defendant to testify.
 However, the right to testify remains with the defendant and if the defendant elects to do so, he or she may testify in their own defense.

 This is a fundamental question that must be addressed in every DUI case.
 Under the Constitution and laws of the United States and the state of Alabama, a law enforcement officer must have some legal basis to stop you, demand your driver license or identification, and hold you for investigation.
 Only an experienced and well-trained criminal defense lawyer will understand this highly technical and complex area of the law and be able to effectively represent you.
 Not all reasons offered by law enforcement officers are legal.
-In fact, in many instances, officers have no legal basis at all to ‘blue light’ a car and order the motorist to stop.
+In fact, in some instances, officers have no legal basis at all to ‘blue light’ a car and order the motorist to stop.
 A trained and experienced criminal defense attorney will be needed to examine the different aspects of your case and defend your legal rights aggressively.

 No. There is no requirement under the Constitution or under Alabama law for law enforcement officers to automatically read a defendant in police custody their “rights.”
 Only if the police officer engages in direct questioning of the facts of the case once the defendant is placed in custody are the Miranda warnings required.
 If the court should find a Miranda violation has taken place, only the confession or admission given is suppressed (kept out of evidence); the case itself will proceed to trial.